roshankumar-18/cardiacapp1/README.md

-Click the link below to Enter the Web App for Cardiac disease prediction using ML Models https://cardiacapp1-385bihfg5zbmfaorfjawhf.streamlit.app/
+Click the link below to Enter the Web App for Cardiac disease prediction using ML Model.

+https://cardiacapp1-385bihfg5zbmfaorfjawhf.streamlit.app/

 Cardiac Disease Prediction using Machine Learning